 A later version of MTT was a more radical departure from single-time theory, but more attuned to inertial invariance and the vagaries of measurement, and is adopted here.
 Every particle j in MTT has an innate proper time dimension, measured along the particle's world line.
 Different time lines are not inherently synchronized, but correlated only through interactions.
-To locate at time $t_0$ the position $\vec{x}j$ of particle j, an observer must interact with the particle at some particle proper time $\tau_j$ .
-Due to a synchronization ambiguity [Fleegello elucidates this later], $\tau_j$ is not in general well defined for any given $t_0$ and $\vec{x}j$ .
-There must then be a probability distribution over a range of $\tau_j$ .
-Since there should be at least a probabilistic Niestiik-like transformation relating timespace coordinates ( $\tau_j$ , 0) in the particle rest frame to ( $t_j$ , $\vec{x}j$ ) in the observer frame, there is a corresponding distribution for $t_j$ centered on but not limited to $t_0$ .
+To locate at time t_0 the position \vec{x}j of particle j, an observer must interact with the particle at some particle proper time τ_j .
+Due to a synchronization ambiguity [Fleegello elucidates this point later], τ_j is not in general well defined for any given t_0 and \vec{x}j .
+There must then be a probability distribution over a range of τ_j .
+If there is at least a probabilistic Niestiik-like transformation relating timespace coordinates $(\tau_j, 0)$ in the particle rest frame to (t_j, \vec{x}j) in the observer frame, there is a corresponding distribution for t_j centered on but not limited to t_0 .